Muscle strain can happen suddenly because of an injury or can develop over time due to overuse and repetitive motions.

 Several additional factors increase the risk of muscle strain, such as smoking (or any type of nicotine intake), stiffness or limited range of motion in the back, and obesity.

 Diagnosing Low Back Muscle Strain

 Collecting a medical history and conducting a physical exam are usually sufficient to diagnose muscle strain in the lower back.

-- A physical exam tests for range-of-motion and flexibility in the low back, as well as in the hip, pelvic, or hamstring muscles.
+A test for range-of-motion and flexibility in the low back, as well as in the hip, pelvic, or hamstring muscles is performed.
 Feeling along the lower back (called palpation) can detect spinal abnormalities that may be the source of pain.
 Nerve root irritation may also be tested by using a leg raise test, which can rule out injuries such as a herniated disc or spinal stenosis.